 Don't judge me as the finished article - Man Utd star Lukaku hits back at critics

-Manchester United striker Romelu Lukaku has issued a rebuttal to his critics, urging people not to judge him as the finished article.
+Manchester United striker Romelu Lukaku says he is still developing as a striker and urged his critics not to judge him too harshly during his current dry spell.

-Belgium striker Lukaku came flying out of the blocks when he made the switch to Old Trafford from Everton in a £75million deal in the close-season, scoring 11 times in his opening 10 appearances.
+The Belgium striker came flying out of the blocks when he made the switch to Old Trafford from Everton in a £75 million deal in the close-season, scoring 11 times in his opening 10 appearances.

 However, since then Lukaku has gone six matches in all competitions without a goal, and manager Jose Mourinho has been on the warpath with the club's supporters after interpreting boos from some of the Old Trafford faithful when he replaced Marcus Rashford with match-winner Anthony Martial during last week's 1-0 win over Tottenham as a lack of support for Lukaku.